-"During my time at Western Medicine, multiple providers described how much they valued referring patients to Dr. Hartzler and knowing their patients would be cared for appropriately," Carroll added.
+"During my time at Western Medicine, multiple providers described how much they valued referring patients to Dr. Hartzler, knowing their patients would be cared for appropriately," Carroll added.

-"There have been hundreds of pharmacists operating under a collaborative practice model since the 1970s," explained Marc Sweeney, dean of the Cedarville University School of Pharmacy.
-"It was more common in hospitals and other in-patient settings in the 70s and 80s, but began expanding to outpatient clinics in the mid-90s."
+"There have been hundreds of pharmacists operating under a collaborative practice model since the 1970s," explained Marc Sweeney, dean of the school of pharmacy.
+"It was more common in hospitals and other inpatient settings in the 70s and 80s, but began expanding to outpatient clinics in the mid-90s."

 According to Hartzler, the expanding collaboration between pharmacists and physicians was highlighted at a recent comprehensive care meeting she attended.
 "During one session, a physician stood up and told the audience why they should hire a pharmacist in their practice to achieve their clinical outcome goals for the program," she said.
 "These are exciting times for pharmacists."